coderefinery/git-intro/content/commits.md

    :width: 60%
    :class: with-border
    :::
-1. Change to some sub-directory, for example `sides`
+1. Change to some sub-directory, for example `sides`.
 1. Make sure you are still on the `new-recipe` branch (it should say it at the top), and click "Add file" → "Create new file" from the upper right.